Berlin Wall Fast Facts

 December 1972 - West and East Germany sign a treaty normalizing diplomatic relations and recognizing each other's sovereignty.

-June 12, 1987 - In a speech at the Brandenburg Gate, U.S. President Ronald Reagan challenges Soviet Secretary General of the Communist Party Mikhail Gorbachev to "tear down this wall!"
+June 12, 1987 - In a speech at the Brandenburg Gate, US President Ronald Reagan challenges Soviet Secretary General of the Communist Party Mikhail Gorbachev, leader of the USSR, to "tear down this wall!"

 April 3, 1989 - GDR border guards are instructed to stop "using firearms to prevent border violations."